GACJ/ComplibHelp/docs/methods/adding_methods.md

 The add method page has a number of fields which allow you to specify certain properties of your custom method.
 These are:

 Name (optional)
 :   The desired name for your custom method.
-This will be used by Complib to generate the method's full title, which consists of its name plus its classification and stage.
+This will be used by Complib to generate the method's full title.
+See [Things to consider when naming methods](#things-to-consider-when-naming-methods) for advice on choosing a name for your custom method.

+!!! warning
+    While the name field is optional, it is strongly recommended that you give every custom method a name.
+This will allow you to search for it more easily later.

 !!! note
     Complib automatically appends the method's classification and stage to its name.
 As such, you should not add classification- or stage-specific words such as `Treble Bob` or `Caters` to the name field.

-!!! warning
-    While the name field is optional, it is strongly recommended that you give every custom method a name.
-This will allow you to search for it more easily later.

 Stage (required)
 :   The stage at which the method is to be rung.
 Complib supports methods on up to twenty-eight bells.